 This workshop is intended to be run on routers using service provider IOS.
-The configurations and configuration principles discussed below will work on 12.0S and all releases starting with 12.2 of Cisco IOS built from April 2003 onwards.
-Older IOS releases are not supported (and indeed not recommended for use as Internet infrastructure).
+The configurations and configuration principles discussed below will work on all releases starting with 12.4 of Cisco IOS.
+Other IOS releases such as 12.3, 12.0S and 12.2S are not supported but will mostly work using the notes below; they will miss some of the features covered (these are documented as appropriate).